OpenINF/.github/doc/collections/_pages/content/setup--windows/chapter-0/Readme.md

 ## Access to Wi-Fi

 As a safe default &mdash; on fresh installations of Windows Server &mdash;
-Wi-Fi connectivity inaccessible because Airplane mode is enabled.
+Wi-Fi connectivity is still inaccessible because Airplane mode is enabled.

 ### Configuring Radio Management Service (RmSvc)[^1]